HQSquantumsimulations/qoqo_qryd/qoqo-qryd/README.md

 ## Installation

-he `qoqo-qryd` package is available on PyPi as a source distribution and as precompiled wheels for linux and macOS on the x86 platform.
+The `qoqo-qryd` package is available on PyPi as a source distribution and as precompiled wheels for linux and macOS on the x86 platform.
 Other platforms need to install from the source distribution.

 For both source distribution and pre-built wheels it can be installed via